augustoproiete/DevExpress-NuGet/README.md

 - The language-specific assemblies for German, Spanish, Japanese, and Russian are currently not being included in any of the NuGet packages;

-- The script `nuget-pack.cmd` should be converted to a simpler Powershell script that enumerates the nuspec files and calls the `nuget.exe` utility, instead of having all the calls hard-coded in a batch file;

 - I use a very specific set of components, which means that there are a number of NuGet packages that I have not extensively tested.
 You've been warned;

 - Instead of generating a NuGet package for every assembly, the script could analyze the dependency chain and build clusters when possible - I'm not sure if it is worth the effort, though.
 I'm interested in hearing your opinion.